HOPE RESTORED® A MARRIAGE INTENSIVE EXPERIENCE FAQs

 Where and When are the Intensive programs held?

-Marriage counseling, in the 4-Day Intensive format, is held at the Focus on the Family Retreat Center in Branson, MO or at the WinShape Marriage Retreat Center in Rome, GA (north of Atlanta).
-The 4-Day Intensives are scheduled weekly in Branson and once a month in Rome.
+Marriage counseling, in the 4-Day Intensive format, is held at the Focus on the Family Retreat Centers in Branson, MO or Greenville, MI; or the WinShape Marriage Retreat Center in Rome, GA (north of Atlanta).
+The 4-Day Intensives are scheduled weekly in Branson, twice a month in Michigan, and once a month in Rome.

 How is a Hope Restored: Marriage Intensive Experience different from weekly marriage counseling?